WHYAMERICASUCKS.COM

 AP reported that Trump used the 2025 National Prayer Breakfast to announce a task force aimed at eradicating what he called anti-Christian bias in government.
 The same AP report noted clergy were already alarmed by immigration enforcement actions that chilled sanctuary and worship spaces.

-After Bishop Mariann Budde asked Trump during a prayer service to show mercy to migrants and LGBTQ+ people, AP reported that he demanded an apology and attacked her.
-That episode matters because it stripped away the usual ceremonial fog.
+AP reported that Bishop Mariann Budde asked Trump during a prayer service to show mercy to migrants and LGBTQ+ people.

-AP-NORC found that only 14 percent of U.S. adults said the word 'Christian' describes Trump or Harris very or extremely well.
-Even among white evangelicals, only around 2 in 10 said that about Trump.
+AP-NORC found that 14 percent of U.S. Adults said the word 'Christian' describes Trump or Harris very or extremely well.
+Among white evangelicals, around 2 in 10 said that about Trump.

 More Stories